sam-pop/CLI-storefront/README.md

 * Node.js
 * NPM (package manager)

-Before running the app you will have to use the `npm install` command from the command-line in order to install the required packages (using the _package.json_ file).
+Before running the app, you will have to use the `npm install` command from the command-line to install the required packages (using the _package.json_ file).

-Make sure your mySQL server is up and running in the background -> from the mysql console (`mysql -u root`), run the command `source schema.sql` to build our SQL schema.
+Make sure your MySQL server is up and running in the background -> from the mysql console (`mysql -u root`), run the command `source schema.sql` to build our SQL schema.

 ---